Amanchaudhary2403/MLP/README.md

 ```
 numpy
+graphviz
 ```

-That's it.
-No PyTorch, no TensorFlow.
+No PyTorch, no TensorFlow — just math and graph traversal.

 ---

+## Inspiration

 Inspired by [Andrej Karpathy's micrograd](https://github.com/karpathy/micrograd).
 Built from scratch to understand what really happens under the hood when you call `.backward()`.